OpenBookPublishers/obp-gen-xml/README.md

 ## How to run this tool
 ### Setup
-Run `bash setup` to perform the setup.
+This wrapper requires `saxonb-xslt` to be installed on your system.
+On Debian (or Debian-based distributions) this package can be installed via `apt-get install libsaxonb-java`.
+After that, run `bash setup` to perform the setup.

 ### Conversion
 To start the conversion, place the **epub file** and the **DOI deposit** in the `../XML-last` folder; finally run `bash run`.